tharen/PyFVS/docs/index.rst

 ========

-Open-FVS is both the official code base for the `Forest Vegetation Simulator (FVS)`_, maintained by the USFS RMRS, as well as a development workspace to foster open collaboration on developement and enhancement of FVS.
+Open-FVS is both the official code base for the `Forest Vegetation Simulator (FVS)`_, maintained by the USFS Rocky Mountain Research Station, as well as a development workspace to foster open collaboration on developement and enhancement of FVS.

 The official Open-FVS project is hosted on `Google Code`_.